 You will have to file a detailed business plan on your project and prove that you have substantial financial means to support yourself during your stay in the country.

 Permits are extendable provided that you are conducting an economic activity and have achieved an acceptable income level.
-You will also must have resided in Macedonia at least a quarter of the period for which the permit was issued.
+You also must have resided in Macedonia for at least a quarter of the period for which the permit was issued.

 Once you get the temporary residence and the personal work permit, your dependents may apply for a temporary residence permit for family reunification.
-Dependents include a spouse, minor children, first-degree relatives in the direct ascending line, children of legal age who are unable to take care of their needs due to health reasons as well as parents of a minor if it is to the best interest of the child.
+Dependents include a spouse, minor children, first-degree relatives in the direct ascending line, children of legal age who are unable to take care of their needs due to health reasons, as well as parents of a minor if it is to the best interest of the child.

-Once you have resided in the country with a Temporary Residence Permit for 5 years or more, you may be eligible for permanent residency, as long as you have not been absented for a continuous period of 6 months or for a discontinuous period of 10 months.
+Once you have resided in the country with a Temporary Residence Permit for 5 years or more, you may be eligible for permanent residency, as long as you have not been absent for a continuous period of 6 months or for a discontinuous period of 10 months.

-After continuously stayed in Macedonia for eight years you may qualify for citizenship.
+After continuously residing in Macedonia for eight years you may qualify for citizenship.
 To become a citizen, you may be required to have Macedonian language skills, and knowledge of the country’s history, values and culture.

-- Application must contain data, documents, and evidence of the type of activity to be performed, the place and period of activity, qualifications (specialty) including a business plan for the activity with evidence of investment and economic benefits for the country, the number of new jobs, as well as funds available to conduct the activity.
+- Application must contain data, documents, and evidence of the type of activity to be performed, the place and period of activity, qualifications (speciality) including a business plan for the activity with evidence of investment and economic benefits for the country, the number of new jobs, as well as funds available to conduct the activity.

 - Proof of financial means to live in Macedonia.